apiaryio/api-blueprint/Tutorial.md

     + Parameters
         + id (string) ...
 ID of the Gist in the form of a hash.

 The *"id"* variable of the URI template is a parameter to every action on this resource.
-Here defined of an arbitrary type `string` and followed by its Markdown-formatted discussion.
+Here defined of an arbitrary type *"string"* and followed by its Markdown-formatted discussion.

 > **Note:** You can specify various attributes of an URI parameter.
 But in its simple form the URI parameter syntax is just the parameter name followed by ellipsis (three dots) and a Markdown-formatted discussion.
 For example:
 >